Opening: Friday 10 March 2017 from 6pm until 8pm

 Recent solo exhibitions include Langen Foundation, Neuss, Germany (2016-17); Museum Folkwang, Essen, Germany (2016), Kunstmuseum Winterthur, Switzerland (2015); Tate Britain, London, UK (2014); Sprengel Museum, Hannover, Germany (2011); Musée de la Ville de Strasbourg, France (2010); Portland Art Museum, Oregon, USA (2008); PS1 Contemporary Art Center, New York, USA (2001).
 Richard Deacon was awarded the Turner Prize in 1987.
 He participated in documenta 9, Kassel, Germany in 1992 and represented Wales at the Venice Biennial, Italy in 2007.

 Richard Deacon has just been awarded the Ernst Franz Vogelmann-Preis for Sculpture and will have a solo exhibition at Städtische Museen Heilbronn in Fall 2017.
+The San Diego Museum of Art in California organizes the first institutional retrospective of the artist in the United States from March to July 2017.

 Interview with Pier Luigi Tazzi in Richard Deacon (London, Phaidon, 2000)